eclisia/webapemlh/wp-content/plugins/creame-whatsapp-me/README.txt

 **{DISCOUNT}** ➡ Product percent discount when is on sale (WooCommerce)

 #### 📈 Integration with Google Analytics, Google Tag Manager and Facebook Pixel.
 Join.chat sends the event automatically when the user opens WhatsApp.
 You can also create your custom events capturing `$(document).on('joinchat:open')`.
-[Read more](https://join.chat/en/joinchat-measures-whatsapp-events-in-google-analytics/)
+[View FAQs](https://wordpress.org/plugins/creame-whatsapp-me/faq/) / [Read more](https://join.chat/en/joinchat-measures-whatsapp-events-in-google-analytics/)

-#### 💱 Multi-Language Support.
+#### 💱 Multi-Language & RTL Support.
 To be able to support all your users, wherever they are.
 Our plugin is **compatible with WPML and Polylang** and also **RTL languages** are supported.
+[View FAQs](https://wordpress.org/plugins/creame-whatsapp-me/faq/)

 #### 🌈 Theme Colors & 🌚 Dark Mode.
 You choose a color and we customize the entire visual theme of the widget.
 With Dark Mode display the chat window with dark colors and white text.
 From settings you can activate it or leave it automatic and detects devices' configuration.

 #### 🍾 CSS Triggers.
 Your pages can interact with Join.chat and show the chat window or launch WhatsApp **when user clicks or an item appears on scrolling**.
 You just need to add a few CSS classes.
+[View FAQs](https://wordpress.org/plugins/creame-whatsapp-me/faq/)

 #### ⚡ Fast & Light.
 Only load what need when needed.
 Join.chat is lightweight and follow best coding practices.
 [See tests report](https://wphive.com/plugins/creame-whatsapp-me/)